-While we typically carry our backpacks with us wherever we go, for long haul flights, we sometimes choose to check our backpacks onto the airplane.
-But travel backpacks are very different than standard luggage that is checked on an airplane.
-And the last thing you need is for an important strap to be tore up or a clip to be broken during transit.
-Over the years we have come to find out some essential tips for when you check your travel backpack.
-Here are our top 5 tips for checking your travel backpack.
+Depending on the type of trip we are taking, we sometimes prefer to use a backpack for air travel.
+Many times we will carry that backpack onboard the flight as a carry-on.
+But for long haul flights, we sometimes choose to check our backpacks onto the airplane.
+But travel backpacks are very different than suitcases or other standard luggage that is checked on an airplane because they aren’t exactly designed to hold up in the same way.
+And there are all those important fitting straps hanging off your backpack!
+The last thing you need is for an important strap to tear up or a clip to be broken during transit.
+Over the years of planning trips and using our checking our backpacks on airplanes, we have come to find out some essential tips for when you check your travel backpack.
+Here are our top 5 tips for checking your travel backpack at the airport.

 1. Secure All Your Hanging Straps on Your Travel Backpack